stffrdhrn/stffrdhrn.github.io/_drafts/tls.md

   [19] .shstrtab         STRTAB          00000000 000560 0000a1 00      0   0  1
 ```

-#### Reading the sections of a Program file
+#### Reading Sections of a Program File

-Using the `-S` option on a Program file we can also read the sections.
+Using the `-S` option on a program file we can also read the sections.
 The file
-type does not matter as long as it is and ELF we can read the sections.
+type does not matter as long as it is an ELF we can read the sections.
-As we can see below there is no long a `rela.text` section, but we have others
+As we can see below there is no longer a `rela.text` section, but we have others
 including the `.got` section.

 ```